abdilahrf/abdilahrf.github.io/_posts/2016-08-15-writeup-gemastik-2016-can-you-see-mee.md

 ---
 layout: post
-title: "Writeup Gemastik 2016 : Lottery Machine - 125"
+title: "Writeup Gemastik 2016 : Can You See Mee - 50"
 description: "Writeup Gemastik 2016 Online Capture The Flag Qualification"
 headline:
 modified: 2016-08-15